 Select the "Code" element.

-The "Code" (and "Image") elements have the "Inside cell" attribute.
-If set to true then the element will be resized to fit inside the cell.
+The "Code" (and "Image") elements have the "Inside cell" parameter.
+If set to "true" then the element will be resized to fit inside the cell.
 You can read more about element attributes on the "Element Reference For Google Sheet" page.

 Expression Builder lets you create expressions (similar to formula fields in Salesforce) without needing a formula field.
 You don't have to build formula fields which are only going to be used in your sheets.
 Instead, you can create them directly in your sheet!